lm3nitro/Projects/Firewall/Fortinet/Unboxing Fortinet.md

 <img width="674" alt="Screenshot 2024-04-05 at 11 33 24 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8c643013-db7e-4292-bdd7-1b48eaccd9e0">

-I went ahead and downloaded a copy of the configuration file in case anything happened during the upgrade and proceeded to upate.
+I went ahead and downloaded a copy of the configuration file in case anything happened during the upgrade and proceeded to update.
 This was done faster than I thought and only took about 10 minutes to complete.

 <img width="1434" alt="Screenshot 2024-04-05 at 11 40 06 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/4c7e3077-fc10-4941-9972-bbe9aeba9aaf">